 ... instead of sexual rape.

-In humans, the term stands for voluntary insemination, which grants the hope of having a child of one's own.
-In animal husbandry, however, it is a euphemism for the process of forcibly and involuntarily inseminating a female animal - and therefore for the sexual rape of animals, which happens deliberately, regularly and completely legally so that we humans can drink the mother's milk.
+In humans, the term stands for voluntary insemination that grants the hope of a child of one's own.
+In animal husbandry, however, it is a euphemism for the process of forcibly and involuntarily inseminating a female animal - and thus for sexual rape of animals, which happens purposefully, regularly and completely legally so that we humans can drink the mother's milk.

 10. milk cow